 - Keep floors and storage areas free of clutter where mice can hide.

 - Store food in containers that are airtight or in the refrigerator.

 - Pick up any uneaten pet food.

 - Fill in cracks and cover holes around vents, utility lines, and pipes around your home’s exterior.
 Be sure to use a material that mice cannot chew through.

 What Should You Do If Mice Infest Your Home?

 If you find yourself dealing with a mouse infestation, don’t count on mousetraps to remove them for you.
 While they might catch a mouse or two, mousetraps aren’t effective in dealing with entire infestations.

-Instead, contact Connecticut Pest Elimination, Inc and ask us about our Rodent Control Program.
+Instead, contact Connecticut Pest Elimination, LLC and ask us about our Rodent Control Program.
 This treatment plan is specifically designed to target and eliminate current rodents while also taking the proper steps to protect your home from future infestations.
 Don’t let mice threaten your family’s safety.
 Give us a call today.